dali-lab/pine-beetle-frontend/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-#### Back-end repository:
-- For the back-end, run `git clone https://github.com/dali-lab/pine-beetle-backend`.
-- `cd pine-beetle-backend`.
-Then make sure you are on the master branch.
-- Install necessary packages and dependencies with `yarn install`.
-- Start a local server with `yarn start`
-- Build with `yarn build`
-- Deploy using heroku by setting a remote and running `git push heroku master`

 ### Front-end Repo Structure

 The front-end is built with React.js and deployed with surge.
 Please contact pine-beetle@dali.dartmouth.edu for access to `.env` files.